Skip to Main Content

 There are three locations for faculty to access the Faculty Resource Center:

-• Faculty Resource Center | The physical space for the FRC is located on the second floor of Building F in Room 203 of the LSC-Montgomery campus.
-Faculty can visit for workshops, participate in open labs, discuss books on professional development topics, converse with faculty in roundtable discussions, participate in panels, and take part in other fellowship opportunities.
+• Faculty Resource Center | The physical space for the FRC is located on the second floor of Building E in Room E202 of the LSC-Montgomery campus.
+Faculty can visit for computer access, instructional support, workshops, open labs, discuss books on professional development topics, converse with faculty in roundtable discussions, and take part in other fellowship opportunities.

 • FRC Website The FRC Website offers information about hours of operation, contact information, and a calendar of events.